Take charge of your financial legacy

 When we die, everything we own, and everything we owe, is called our estate.
 This might include:

-It’s not always pretty either, as the changing nature of NZ families, (including higher divorce and separation rates, more single parents, blended families, special laws about Māori land, and NZ’s high rate of family trusts), means that even seemingly simple situations can soon be not-so-simple for those left behind.
+This is hardly ever pretty, as Kiwi families are rapidly changing, (including higher divorce and separation rates, more single parents, blended families, special laws about Māori land, and New Zealand’s high rate of family trusts), means that even seemingly simple situations can soon be not-so-simple for those left behind.
 This might mean our entire estate could end up going to an estranged spouse because we were never legally divorced, or to a sibling we haven’t seen in years.

 Perhaps the biggest single barrier to making a will is the hassle involved.
 Many of us assume that writing a will is a complex or expensive process that requires the aid of a lawyer.
 We might put it off because we think we don’t have the money or time to do it properly.

 For a little more flexibility, we can use an inexpensive online will-maker that allows us to create a customised will.
-Online NZ platforms include:
+Online New Zealand platforms include:

 We can even write out a will by hand, although it must be correctly witnessed and meet other criteria.

-However, in more complex situations - such as blended families or multiple assets, it is advisable to spend some money and discuss your will requirements with a lawyer.
+That said, in more complex situations. such as blended families or when you have multiple assets, it is advisable to spend some money and discuss your will requirements with a lawyer.
 It may not be as expensive as you first thought.
+The peace of mind is likely to be worth it.

 Disclaimer: we’re not lawyers, and this is not legal advice.
 For further information, seek the services of a suitably qualified professional.